microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 (2) The "chess_games_source" table is imported into Power Query Editor.
 Since this table serves as the source for dimension tables and a fact table, which will be loaded into the Power BI report to construct a data model, the [Enable load] option is unchecked (equivalent to disabling load).
 Instead, we will create dimension tables and a fact table by referencing this source table.

+<span style="color:green">*Note: In Power Query Editor within Power BI, the fundamental distinction between "Copy" and "Reference" tables lies in their behavior when creating a new table.
+When you "Copy" a table, it duplicates the entire table's data, resulting in a completely separate table with its own set of data.
+This means that any changes made to the copied table will not affect the original.
+On the other hand, when you "Reference" a table, you create a new table that simply points back to the original data source.
+This means that the referenced table shares the same data as the source, and any transformations or modifications applied to the source will automatically reflect in the referenced table.
+"Reference" tables are useful when you want to work with the same data in different ways without duplicating it, maintaining data consistency across multiple queries.*</span>

 ![pq editor disable load](/5-Power%20BI/assets/pq%20editor%20disable%20load.jpg)

+* Link to learn Referencing Power Query queries: [Link](https://learn.microsoft.com/en-us/power-bi/guidance/power-query-referenced-queries?wt.mc_id=DP-MVP-5004989)

 <br />